chrisroos/gds-presentations/gds-smart-answers-developers.md

 ---

-# How did we approach the problem?
+# [fit] How did we approach the problem?

 ---

-## Four implementations
+## Implementations

 * Simple Smart Answers
 * Calculators
 * Smartdown Smart Answers
 * Ruby Smart Answers
+* New Smart Answer format?

 ^
-We investigated the four ways of building them
+* We investigated the four ways of building Smart Answers
+* We investigated building a new all-encompassing Smart Answer format

 ---

 ## Simple Smart Answers

+---

+## Simple Smart Answers

+### Overview

 * Created in Publisher
 * Read from Content API